|A Gazetteer for the United States and Canada|

 Number of New Jersey Quarters Minted:

-The quarter for the Ellis Island National Monument and the Statue of Liberty (located at Jersey City, NJ) will be issued in 2017.
-It will be the fourth coin issued in 2017 and the 39th coin (of 56) in the America-the-Beautiful Quarter series.
+The quarter for the Ellis Island National Monument and the Statue of Liberty (located at Jersey City, NJ) was issued in 2017, the fourth coin issued in 2017 and the 39th coin (of 56) in the America-the-Beautiful Quarter series.

 Other Roadside Stops ...